faiyazabdullah/TranslationTangles/README.md

-# Translation Tangles: Performance Benchmarking and Bias Detection in LLM-Based Translation Across Language Families and Domains
+# Translation Tangles: A Framework for Translation Benchmarking and Bias Detection in LLMs, Featuring a Manually Curated Evaluation Dataset

-<p>This project presents a comprehensive evaluation of state-of-the-art Large Language Models (LLMs) on machine translation (MT) tasks.
-It benchmarks performance across diverse language pairs, families, and textual domains using a suite of lexical and semantic evaluation metrics.
-Additionally, the project includes structured bias detection and fairness evaluation for both translation quality and representation equity.</p>
+<p>This project presents a comprehensive evaluation framework for state-of-the-art Large Language Models (LLMs) on machine translation (MT) tasks.
+It benchmarks performance across diverse language pairs, families, and domains using a suite of lexical and semantic metrics.
+In addition, it introduces structured bias detection and fairness evaluation across translation outputs, along with a high-quality human-annotated dataset for robust benchmarking and error analysis.</p>

 ---